vladkens/blog/content/2024-09-28-rust-docker.md

 In general that all.
 Such build approach will work faster.
 For my project:

-1. initial build 50 min -> 13 min (3.8x)
+1. initial build 50 min → 13 min (3.8x)
-2. code updated 7 min -> 3 min (2.3x)
+2. code updated 7 min → 3 min (2.3x)

 Additional performance can be achieved by moving first step into separate base image, then our main Docker image will not need to build `cargo-zibguild` and `cargo-chef` (-2 min from initial build).

 > Note: If you already know your server architecture (if you build your docker for a specific server), you can remove everything link to the other architecture.
 This will lead you to have performance improvement in both initial build and updates.

 ---

-Sources:
+## References

 1. <https://www.docker.com/blog/faster-multi-platform-builds-dockerfile-cross-compilation-guide>